 Think pieces on clinical medicine or health policy, written in an essay style.
-1500 words plus up to two tables or figures.
+1500 words for the main body of the text plus up to two tables or figures.
 Usually few references but up to 15 references can be allowed.
 Ideas for illustrations are welcome.

 Linked articles on a given topic published in sequential issues of JRSM.
 Frequently guest-edited.
-Generally 2000 words plus up to two tables or figures and up to 15 references.
+Generally 2000 words for the main body of the text plus up to two tables or figures and up to 15 references.
 Proposals for series should be discussed with the Editor.

 Communication in response to articles previously published in JRSM.
-300 words and up to 3 references.
+300 words for the main body of the text and up to 3 references.

 Authoritative updates of management and/or recent advances on major clinical topics to update JRSM’s multispecialty readership.
 We require a clear account of the methods by which the evidence for the review was gathered.
-Reviews are up to 3500 words, up to five tables or figures, and up to 30 references.
+Reviews are up to 3500 words for the main body of the text, up to five tables or figures, and up to 30 references.

 Original research on important clinical and professional topics.
-3500 words, up to five tables or figures, and up to 30 references.
+3500 words for the main body of the text, up to five tables or figures, and up to 30 references.

 - Grand Round

 Case reports.
 Should be either be first observation or useful reminder on an important clinical topic.
 1000 words, two tables or figures, and up to 10 references.